n21rl/islands-net/src/site/notes/Adventurers/Adventurers.md

 {"dg-publish":true,"permalink":"/adventurers/adventurers/"}
 ---

 Referred to collectively as "the party", these adventurers are the heroes of the story.
+The sail on the Star and Dove, previously known as the Asteroidea.

 ## Current
 📄 [[Adventurers/Gurt\|Gurt]]